-Covid 19 coronavirus: Ministry of Health provides daily update

-The Ministry of Health will be providing its daily Covid-19 update at 1pm.
+Covid 19 coronavirus: New Zealand has one new case - a man who traveled from Mexico

-It comes after three new cases in managed isolation were revealed on Sunday, taking the country's total number of active cases in New Zealand to 25.
+Three new cases in managed isolation were revealed on Sunday, taking the country's total number of active cases in New Zealand to 25.

 Two are in Waikato and the third in Christchurch.